Day 1: Have an Idea – Small, Big, or Kooky

 See you at the top,

 P.P.S.
-Since we’re giving you this course for free, we just ask that you “Like” it, “Tweet” it, and otherwise share it with everyone you know.
+If you were one of the lucky few to get this course for free, we ask that you “Like” it, “Tweet” it and otherwise share it with as many people as possible.
 Thanks!